9647t/Portfolio/readme.md

 ### Calaculator (2025)
-Description: First programming project I worked on.
+First programming project I worked on.
 This was the first introduction to java syntact, introducing arthmethic operations such as adding, subtracting, mutipling, and diving.

 ![RunningCalculator](https://github.com/9647t/Portfolio/blob/main/ReadMe.md/Calc.png?raw=true)